EmmS21/LOTRSDK/README.md

 ## TypeScript SDK for Lord of the Rings API

-This TypeScript SDK provides a streamlines option to interact with the:
+This TypeScript SDK provides a streamlines option to interact with these endpoints:

 - /movie
 - /movie/${id}